turbobert/p3/README.md

 Typical tasks like

-* Setup an environment form a `requirements.txt` and some source files
+* Setign up an environment from a `requirements.txt` and some `sources`
-* updateing/installing python packages
+* Updating/installing python packages
-* actually packaging all into one big shell file that can run anywhere the same architecture and of course `python3-venv` must be available
+* Actually packaging all into one big shell file that can run anywhere the same architecture and of course `python3-venv` must be available

 # Installation